- Our Work

-The Trade-Related Assistance for Development (TRADE) project is a five-year, Php524.8 million ($12.8 million) initiative directed toward improving the Philippines’ global standing in the international economy through higher levels of trade and foreign direct investment.
-Through this project, the USAID will support activities that enhance the policy and institutional environment for trade and investment, improve trade facilitation, strengthen the business environment for competition, and support advocacy and outreach activities that advance trade policy agenda.
+The Trade-Related Assistance for Development (TRADE) project is a five-year, $12.84 million initiative directed toward improving the Philippines’ global standing in the international economy through higher levels of trade and foreign direct investment.
+Through this project, USAID supports activities that enhance the policy and institutional environment for trade and investment, improve trade facilitation, strengthen the business environment for competition, and support advocacy and outreach activities that advance trade policy agenda.

 Technical assistance provided under the TRADE Project will focus on identifying and addressing: